Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

     + wc2-5: current climate data (not under version control)
 + functions: R functions used by the project
-+ logs: Log files from parallel processing of modeling and forecasting steps (not under version control)
++ logs: Log files from parallel processing of modeling and forecasting steps (files with .log extension are not under version control)
 + output
     + distributions: raster files of predicted distributions for individual species
     + maps: distribution maps for insect species and hosts
     + models: species distribution model objects
+    + overlaps: DEPRECATED
     + plots: miscellaneous data visualizations
-    + ranges: estimates of range areas
+    + ranges: composite rasters of insect and host species and estimates of range areas
-+ scripts: scripts for individual species modeling and forecasting; automatically created by shell script
++ scripts: scripts for individual species modeling and forecasting; automatically created by shell scripts
-+ templates: template R scripts used by shell scripts to generate modeling and forecasting scripts for individual species
++ templates: template R scripts used by shell scripts to generate modeling and prediction scripts for individual species
 + tests: woefully depauperate location for tests

 ## Miscellany